innovativeenterprises/innovative-enterprises/docs/05-funding-business/04-investor-pitch-deck.md

 ---
 ### Slide 8: The Team
 - **Content:** Photos, names, and key roles of the founding team.
 Emphasize local expertise and tech background.
 - **Example:** "Jumaa Salim Al Hadidi (CEO) - 15 years in tech leadership in Oman.
-Anwar Ahmed Sharif (CTO) - Ex-Google AI Engineer with deep expertise in large language models."
+Anwar Ahmed Sharif (Deputy CEO & CTO) - The architect behind our solutions; a magical developer with deep expertise in large language models."

 ---
 ### Slide 9: Financial Projections